 - KiwiSaver funds – No minimum investment

-Simplicity offers four diversified funds, all investing in a mix of domestic and international shares and bonds:
+Simplicity offers the following diversified funds, all investing in a mix of domestic and international shares and bonds:

-- Growth Fund – Invests primarily in NZ, Australia, and international shares, with a small allocation towards bonds.
+- Growth Fund – Invests primarily in NZ and international shares, with a small allocation towards bonds.

 - Balanced Fund – Invests in a balanced mix between NZ and international shares and bonds.